-Quantic School of Business and Technology provides office hours for its Librarian and access to the ABI/Inform and Statista databases to all Executive MBA and MBA students.
+Quantic School of Business and Technology provides office hours for its Librarian and access to the ProQuest One and Statista databases to all students.

-Finally, Quantic School of Business and Technology Instructional Team members hold office hours during select concentrations, and review student progress and offer advice on Capstone (EMBA) or ISDP (MBA) projects via video conference.
+Finally, Quantic School of Business and Technology Instructional Team members hold office hours during all concentrations, and review student progress and offer advice on Capstone projects via video conference.